 There is only one randomized controlled trial comparing NS to LR for resuscitation in DKA (Zyl et al, 2011).
 These authors found a trend towards faster improvement in pH when using LR compared to NS (p = 0.076).
 They also found that patients in the NS group experienced a decrease in average serum bicarbonate during the first hour of treatment (from 8.86 to 8.21 mEq/L), whereas patients in the LR group experienced an increase in average serum bicarbonate during the first hour of treatment (from 7.71 mEq/L to 8.83 mEq/L).
 Although the authors concluded that this was a negative study, the data suggests an advantage of using LR in correcting the acidosis.

 There is better data supporting the use of Plasmalyte in DKA.
-Plasmalyte is a balanced crystalloid with a strong ion difference of 50 mM which will induce a gentle metabolic alkalosis.2 Given that patients with DKA generally develop a non-anion-gap metabolic acidosis (more on this below), this fluid may be ideal for DKA patients.
+Plasmalyte is a balanced crystalloid with nearly the same pH effects as LR (more about Plasmalyte here).
 Rinaldo Bellomo’s research group in Australia performed a retrospective analysis of patients with DKA who received predominantly NS or Plasmalyte (Chua et al 2012).
 Patients who received plasmalyte had more rapid improvement in their serum bicarbonate.
-There was no difference in the strong ion gap (an index of ketoacids, similar to the anion gap), indicating that the higher bicarbonate in the plasmalyte group was due to avoidance of a NS-induced hyperchloremic acidosis combined with the gentle alkalinizing effect of plasmalyte.
+There was no difference in the strong ion gap (an index of ketoacids, similar to the anion gap), indicating that the higher bicarbonate in the plasmalyte group was due to avoidance of a NS-induced hyperchloremic acidosis.
 Mahler et al 2011 performed a prospective randomized controlled study of NS vs. Plasmalyte which also showed higher bicarbonate levels and less hyperchloremia in the Plasmalyte group.
-Note that there are other proprietary crystalloids available with a composition nearly identical to Plasmalyte (i.e. Normosol R).
+Note that there are other proprietary crystalloids available with a composition nearly identical to Plasmalyte (i.e. Normosol).

 Bottom line?
 Normal saline induces a hyperchloremic acidosis which drops bicarbonate levels in the initial phase of DKA resuscitation, and is probably not the ideal fluid to use.
-Plasmalyte may be the best choice since it is mildly alkalinizing and supported by the most evidence.
-If you don’t have Plasmalyte or Normosol, LR works well.
+LR, Plasmalyte, or Normosol are better choices.2

 Pearl #2: Use bicarbonate to treat hyperchloremic, non-anion-gap acidosis.